GOP blames government shutdown on health care for undocumented people. That's false

 By contrast, some states provide fully-state-funded medical care for some undocumented individuals, but even those programs are being rolled back.
 Beginning next year in California, for example, undocumented adults will no longer be able to enroll in that state's Medi-Cal program, although children will still be covered regardless of their immigration status.

-Jonathan Gruber, a professor of economics at the Massachusetts Institute of Technology who has worked on health and health care coverage policy for several decades, says the shutdown "isn't about undocumented immigrants getting health care.
+Gruber, who has worked on health and health care coverage policy for several decades, says the shutdown "isn't about undocumented immigrants getting health care.
 It's about cutting health insurance" for millions of low-income Americans.

 The Congressional Budget Office estimates that the federal spending on Medicaid and the Supplemental Nutrition Assistance Program, or SNAP — another priority for Democrats — will be reduced by more than $1 trillion over the next decade as a result of provisions in the One Big Beautiful Bill.